-Clevinger comes back, Indians rally late to drop Twins 6-3
+Clevinger welcomed back, Indians rally late to top Twins

 Phil Maton (2-0) picked up the win in relief and Brad Hand worked the ninth for his ninth save.

-Ramírez put Clevinger and the Indians up 3-2 in the third with his sixth homer, a shot off starter José Berríos that clanged off the base of the foul pole in right.

-Clevinger was barely back on the mound when he was down 1-0 after Kepler drove his 94 mph fastball over the wall and onto the tarp-covered seats in right field.
+“This is such a good group of guys,” he said.
+“They are not the type to hold a grudge.
+I understand why they were hurt.
+I understand that time was going to be the ultimate factor in the healing process.
+I have to show that I’m trusted to do the right things away from the field.”

 Clevinger and Plesac were demoted by the Indians in the aftermath of violating the team’s code of conduct implemented to keep players, coaches and staff safe from the coronavirus.
+Plesac remains at the team’s alternate site in Eastlake, Ohio, waiting for his turn and a chance at redemption.

-Before the game, Indians interim manager Sandy Alomar Jr., filling in while Terry Francona recovers from surgery, said Clevinger apologized to his teammates Tuesday night.
+Indians interim manager Sandy Alomar Jr. said the changes in Clevinger were noticeable.

-Alomar said his pregame message to Clevinger would be: “Just be yourself and pitch your game.”
+“He wanted to make sure he’s accepted by the guys and the guys did,” he said.
+“He warmed himself in.
+I don’t know if he carried that to the mound the first couple of innings, but after a while, he settled down and was the same guy.
+But the guys did a good job accepting him here.”

 BIGGER THAN BALL